SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

 The following are the command-line parameters supported by DDMsgReader.js:
 -indexedMode: Starts DDMsgreader in "indexed" reader mode, which lists all
-              sub-boards configured for newscan by the user, with total number of messages, number of new messages, and last post date, allowing the user to select a sub-board to read.
+              sub-boards, with total number of messages, number of new messages, and last post date, allowing the user to select a sub-board to read.
+This will prompt the user for "Group or All": Whether the user wants to list sub-boards in the current group, or all sub-boards.
               This is intended to work if it is the only command-line option.
 -search: A search type.
 Available options:
  keyword_search: Do a keyword search in message subject/body text (current message area)
  from_name_search: 'From' name search (current message area)